hide.me VPN full review

-Hide.me offers apps for Android, iOS, Windows, macOS, Amazon Fire TV, and - oddly - Windows Phone.
-There are browser extensions for Chrome and Firefox, and you can install hide.me onto a compatible router and there are guides which show you how to set up various protocols on a Linux machine.
+Hide.me offers apps for Android, iOS, Windows, macOS and Amazon Fire TV.
+There are browser extensions for Chrome and Firefox, and you can install hide.me onto a compatible router.
+Plus, there are guides which show you how to set up various protocols on a Linux machine.

-You can use the service with BitTorrent clients, and there's support for port forwarding - ideal for more technically minded users.
+You can use the service with BitTorrent clients, and there's support static IP addresses and port forwarding - ideal for more technically minded users.

 All the apps are easy to use, and you can just hit the connect button if you're not bothered about which server is used.
 But you can pick a specific server in a country if you want to, though there's no indication of the load or ping time.

-The Windows client has by far the most options, most of which will be irrelevant to undemanding users.
+The Windows client has by far the most options, most of which won't be used by undemanding users.
 But they're not on show, so you'll only find them if you're looking for them: all the important stuff is handled automatically.

 Based in Malaysia and with that zero-logging policy, hide.me is ideally located for privacy, being outside of the "14-eyes".

-You can pay anonymously via Bitcoin, too, so you can use the Plus or Premium subscriptions anonymously.
+You can pay anonymously via Bitcoin, too, so you can use the Premium subscriptions without your payment details revealing your identity.

-It's worth noting that these are not owned and operated servers, so they're not as secure as some rival services which have their own hardware and software.
+It's worth noting that hide.me doesn't own and operate its servers, so they're not as secure as some rival services which have their own hardware and software.
 However, this shouldn't make a huge difference to you as a user considering - again - that no-logs policy.

 A kill switch is present in the apps, and this adds security by stopping any incoming or outgoing data if the VPN tunnel collapses.
 There's also split-tunnelling in the Windows, macOS and Android apps, so you can choose which apps use the VPN and which don't.